Audley Group

-Audley Group (trading name of Audley Court Ltd) is a builder (retirement communities) and manager in the British retirement property industry.
-The company's based in Egham and has two property brands in the UK - Audley Villages, formerly known as Audley Retirement and Mayfield Villages.
-Audley Group also owns a property brand in Denmark called EVIA.
+Audley Group (trading name of Audley Court Ltd) is a builder and manager in the British retirement property industry (retirement communities).
+The company's based in Egham and has two property brands in the UK - Audley Villages (with 20 luxury retirement villages) and formerly known as Audley Retirement, and Mayfield Villages (with two retirement communities).

-In 2023 Audley Villages has 19 luxury retirement villages across England, restricted to people over the age of 55.
+In 2024 Audley Group has 22 retirement villages across England, restricted to people over the age of 55.
 The villages are currently selling properties with access to a health and wellbeing club, a bistro and/or a restaurant and a care team within every Audley village.

 Audley retirement villages are often built around listed buildings and the homeowners pay a monthly management fee which covers services such as maintenance of properties and gardens, health and fitness clubs.
 These communities also offer extra support such as home care, catering.